benjamincrozat/content/posts/1305-savepoint-trans2-does-not-exist.md

 I have no clue if it's a common issue, but it can be quite puzzling, especially when it appears unexpectedly.

-The error *"1305 SAVEPOINT trans2 does not exist"* typically pops up in Laravel applications during database transactions.
+The error *"1305 SAVEPOINT trans2 does not exist"* typically pops up in Laravel applications using MySQL during database transactions.

 One of the primary causes of this error is nested transactions (when a transaction is started within another transaction).
 You may have forgot to commit or rollback a transaction and started a new one.
+MySQL cannot do that.

 ## Potential fixes for "1305 SAVEPOINT trans2 does not exist"